europeana/assembla-to-jira/README.md

 IMPORTANT: all the other statuses will be ignored unless the administrator modifies the workflow for the given Jira project to include them explicitly.

-The names of these newly defined transtitions MUST be the same as the Assembla status names in order for the status migration to work properly.
+The names of these newly defined transitions MUST be the same as the Assembla status names in order for the status migration to work properly.

 ### Components